-Whether it’s WordPress SEO plugins or others for Drupal, Magento, etc., you should watch for trusted plugins that give you maximum control and functionality.
+Whether these are WordPress SEO plugins or others for Drupal, Magento, etc., you should watch for trusted plugins, extensions, or add-ons that give you maximum control and functionality.

 On-Page SEO Cheat Sheet

 Most people tend to think about on-page factors (e.g., keywords, content, title tags) whenever SEO is mentioned.
-However, the days of optimizing just single parts of pages or websites are gone.
+However, the days of optimizing just single parts of pages or websites as a strategy are gone.